isc-projects/kea/doc/guide/keactrl.rst

    INFO/keactrl: Stopping kea-netconf...

-Note that the ``stop`` command will attempt to stop all servers regardless of whether they are "enabled" in the ``keactrl.conf``.
+Note that the ``stop`` command will attempt to stop all servers regardless of whether they are "enabled" in ``keactrl.conf``.
 If any of the servers are not running, an informational message is displayed as in the ``stop`` command output below.